 Safety is Amtrak’s top priority.
 Amtrak is a leader in the installation of Positive Train Control (PTC), a safety technology designed to match train speed to track conditions for improved safety.
 Positive Train Control provides an added layer of safety.

-- Our trains will be operating with PTC on approximately 16,000 miles of host railroad-controlled track.
+- Our trains will be operating with PTC on approximately 16,600 miles of host railroad-controlled track.
 These are the tracks owned by others that Amtrak uses for most of its route network.

-On Friday, Nov.
-16, Amtrak submitted an application to the FRA for an alternative schedule to allow for interoperability testing with our freight and commuter partners and for the potential for some limited technical issues to arise during testing.
+- In November 2018, Amtrak submitted an application to the FRA for an alternative schedule to allow for interoperability testing with our freight and commuter partners and for the potential for some limited technical issues to arise during testing.